Cold Brew Coffee Makers

 Caffeine nerds have long touted the advantages of brewing coffee with cold water.
 The process, which calls for steeping ground coffee in cold water for several hours (or overnight), is largely hands-off; produces a smoother, less acidic brew than does conventional hot-water extraction; and yields a strong concentrate that can be stored in the refrigerator and diluted to taste with hot or cold water (or poured over ice) to make instant hot or iced coffee.

 Tasters preferred our French press method’s “rich, chocolaty, intense” brew (see CooksIllustrated.com/coldbrewcoffee for the recipe)—and for good reason.
 The concentration of coffee is very high: We use 3 1/2 cups of finely ground beans to produce just 2 cups of concentrate.
-The downside of using all that coffee is the cost, which shakes out to a pricey $1.89 per cup of coffee.
+The downside of using all that coffee is the cost, which shakes out to about $2.00 per cup of coffee, which is more than we want to spend.
 The method is also a tad fussy and takes 24 hours with some hands-on work.

 Our preference for a high ratio of coffee carried through the results.
 The three models that produced “weak, watery” brews were relatively small capacity devices: tall, slim pitchers with narrow cylindrical mesh filters that limited the amount of coffee we could add and kept water and grounds segregated.
 Of the four brewers that made acceptable coffee, two were fussy to use.
 One of those is a standard French press that (despite its name) came with no instructions for cold brewing and required a separate container for storing the concentrate (you can’t remove the grounds that are pressed to the bottom of the pot under the mesh filter, and if left in place, they will keep extracting, making the coffee increasingly bitter).
 The other, a pricy model, took roughly 7 hours to produce just 20 ounces of coffee—not concentrate.